 Students with type 1 diabetes can participate fully in a camp program with some planning.
 It is recommended that students who attend camp be reasonably independent in the care of their type 1 diabetes.
 However, if this is not the case then the school can consider what reasonable adjustments they can provide so that the student can be supported in their type 1 diabetes care on camp.
 Staff members attending camp are advised to become familiar with type 1 diabetes and the needs of their students by completing relevant or additional training.

 Planning for camp for a child with type 1 diabetes should commence at least one full school term prior to the camp.
 This allows enough time for clinic appointments, training and meetings

-These check lists are to assist schools to identify considerations when planning type 1 diabetes management for a student attending a school camp.
+These check-lists are to assist schools to identify considerations for students with type 1 diabetes attending camp.
 We encourage families and school staff to meet and discuss these considerations early in the school year.
 These check-lists may highlight where students and/or staff require training or an update of specific type 1 diabetes management skills.

 Camp management plan and action (emergency) plan

-This camp management plan will apply, with the student’s regular action plan, for the camp duration.
+This camp management plan will apply, in conjunction with the student’s regular action plan for the camp duration.

-A copy of the student’s diabetes school action plan, which ordinarily accompanies their diabetes management plan for school, should be attached to the camp management plan.
+A copy of the student’s diabetes action plan, which ordinarily accompanies their diabetes management plan, should be attached to the camp management plan.